Fujifilm X-A3 vs Leica D-LUX Typ 109

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
 All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixels in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

-With 24MP, the X-A3 offers a higher resolution than the D-LUX Typ 109 (12.7MP), but the X-A3 has smaller individual pixels (pixel pitch of 3.92μm versus 4.21μm for the D-LUX Typ 109).
-However, the X-A3 is a somewhat more recent model (by 1 year and 11 months) than the D-LUX Typ 109, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
+With 24MP, the X-A3 offers a higher resolution than the D-LUX Typ 109 (12.7MP), but the X-A3 nevertheless has larger individual pixels (pixel pitch of 3.92μm versus 3.82μm for the D-LUX Typ 109) due to its larger sensor.
+Moreover, the X-A3 is a somewhat more recent model (by 1 year and 11 months) than the D-LUX Typ 109, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.

 The Fujifilm X-A3 has a native sensitivity range from ISO 200 to ISO 6400, which can be extended to ISO 100-25600.
 The corresponding ISO settings for the Leica D-LUX (Typ 109) are ISO 200 to ISO 12500, with the possibility to increase the ISO range to 100-25600.